Diego Della Valle

-Diego Della Valle (born 30 December 1953) is a controversial Italian businessman who is the chairman of Tod's.
+Diego Della Valle (born 30 December 1953) is an Italian businessman who is the chairman of Tod's.
 He is the former owner of ACF Fiorentina which he sold after a criminal conviction for match fixing as part of the Calciopoli scandal.

 Early life

 Della Valle was born and raised in Sant'Elpidio a Mare in Italy’s Marche region.
 He is the elder son of Dorino Della Valle and grandson of Filippo Della Valle.
 Filippo started his shoemaking business in the 1920s; Diego later expanded it into Tod's.

 Della Valle studied Law at the University of Bologna, obtaining a degree in 1975.

 Career

 Della Valle joined the family business in 1975 and took it over in 1978.
 That same year, he named the company J.P.
 Tod's.
 From 1996, he started converting the company's stores in the United States to J. P. Tod's boutiques.
 The brand later dropped the "J.P." in 1999 after the brand became inadvertently known as solely "J.P.'s" instead of the preferred Tod's.
 Della Valle manages Tod's with his brother Andrea.

 In the 1980s, Della Valle discovered work jackets worn by firefighters in Maine and created a brand copying the jackets.
 The name “Fay” comes from a local man who first created the product that Della Valle copied.

 In 1993, Della Valle joined forces with Montezemolo and Paolo Borgomanero on reviving the Acqua di Parma brand.
 Since 2001, he has been a minority shareholder in funds Charme Investments (Luxembourg) and Charme II (Rome), both of which were founded by Luca Cordero di Montezemolo and control knitwear brand Ballantyne and furniture firm Poltrona Frau.

 In 1999, Della Valle raised his stake in British shoemaker Church's to 9.5 percent, setting off the speculation about a takeover; he ultimately decided against bidding against Prada which ended up acquiring the company.
 He agreed to sell his holding to Prada.
 In 2004, Della Valle and his brother Andrea took a 40.6 percent stake in eyewear company Marcolin through their holdings.
-Through his Gruppo Diego Della Valle holding, he has owned the fashion brand Maison Schiaparelli since 2007.
+Through his Gruppo Diego Della Valle holding, he has owned the fashion brand Schiaparelli since 2007.
 He has holdings in Bialetti; Mediobanca; and Piaggio.

 Around 2008, Della Valle and Montezemolo started working on the launch of high-speed train company Nuovo Trasporto Viaggiatori.
 In 2018, both Della Valle and Montezemolo sold, with all other shareholders, NTV to Global Infrastructure Partners' GPI III fund for nearly €2 billion; Della Valle made about €340 million from the deal.
 Between 2009 and 2010, Della Valle increased his stake in luxury department store operator Saks, Inc. just above 19 percent, becoming the company's largest shareholder and sending its shares to a two-year high.
 When Hudson's Bay Company bought Saks, Inc. for US$2.4 billion in 2013, He was said to have made around $136 million on the deal.
 In 2013, he made a failed offer for Italy’s La7 television network.